Our Wellington and Manawatū campuses are open, Auckland remains closed at AL4. More information.

-Massey’s Master of Veterinary Medicine programme offers practicing veterinarians a flexible, modular system of study via distance.
-You may choose from a wide range of small animal, large animal, equine, epidemiology and veterinary business courses, or put them together for a qualification.
+Massey’s Master of Veterinary Medicine programme offers practicing veterinarians a flexible, modular system of study via online learning.
+You may choose from a wide range of small animal, large animal, epidemiology and veterinary business courses, or put them together for a qualification.

-You will also be joining one of the few distance education programmes for veterinarians that offers the option of completing a qualification.
+You’ll be joining one of the few online distance education programmes for veterinarians that offers the option of completing a qualification.

 Your courses will advance your knowledge and skills to an in-depth level beyond that obtained in your primary veterinary degree.
 Courses can be completed for continuing education or put towards a Master of Veterinary Medicine or other qualification.